 Thank you for your interest in the Academic Forum.
-The call for papers is now closed.
-Submitting authors will hear back from SEWF by 8 October 2021.
+The call for papers is now closed and all decisions have been sent to corresponding authors.
 You can still reference the call for papers below or download a PDF here.

-Social Enterprise World Forum, with SEWF 2021 Co-host Common Good Solutions, and our Academic Partners Saint Mary’s University Centre for leadership Excellence, Glasgow Caledonian University, Griffith University, Swinburne University of Technology and Euclid Network, are bringing together educators, academics, researchers, students and practitioners for SEWF’s first-ever virtual Academic Forum.
+Social Enterprise World Forum, with SEWF 2021 Co-host Common Good Solutions, and our Academic Partners Saint Mary’s University Centre for leadership Excellence, Glasgow Caledonian University, Griffith University, Swinburne University of Technology and Euclid Network, brought together educators, academics, researchers, students and practitioners for SEWF’s first-ever virtual Academic Forum.

-The SEWF Academic Forum 2021 will focus on achieving stronger collaboration between academia and the social enterprise sector by exploring the ways through which academia can support sectoral growth.
-This Forum is about increasing the impact of research and teaching through innovation in knowledge translation, action research and boosting opportunities for work-integrated learning.
-The Forum will push participants from academia and the social enterprise sector alike to question the role of academia in supporting the growth of the social enterprise sector and furthering action and conversation about how we can collectively and collaboratively work across sectors to tackle wicked problems.
+The SEWF Academic Forum 2021 focused on achieving stronger collaboration between academia and the social enterprise sector by exploring the ways through which academia can support sectoral growth.
+This Forum was about increasing the impact of research and teaching through innovation in knowledge translation, action research and boosting opportunities for work-integrated learning.
+The Forum pushed participants from academia and the social enterprise sector alike to question the role of academia in supporting the growth of the social enterprise sector and furthering action and conversation about how we could collectively and collaboratively work across sectors to tackle wicked problems.

-This scientific event is also partnered with the Social Enterprise Journal for a special issue titled ‘Better Together: Collaborative approaches to advancing SDGs through social enterprise’.
-Research papers that present problems, innovative ideas and are considered high quality by the Academic Forum’s Scientific Committee will be invited to submit papers for the special issue.
+This scientific event also partnered with the Social Enterprise Journal for a special issue titled ‘Better Together: Collaborative approaches to advancing SDGs through social enterprise’.
+Research papers that presented problems, innovative ideas and were considered high quality by the Academic Forum’s Scientific Committee were invited to submit papers for the special issue.

-To appeal to a wide audience, the Academic Forum will feature papers and presentations related to three core streams.
+To appeal to a wide audience, the Academic Forum featured papers and presentations related to three core streams.